 - From the Dell support site: - 1.
 Click the documentation link that is provided in the Location column in the table. - 2.
-Click the required product or product version. - i NOTE: To locate the model number, see the front of your system. - 3.
-On the Product Support page, click Documentation. - Using search engines: - Type the name and version of the document in the search box.
+Click the required product or product version.

+(i) NOTE: To locate the model number, see the front of your system.

+- 3. On the Product Support page, click Documentation. - Using search engines: - $\circ$ $\;$ Type the name and version of the document in the search box.

-Table 61.
+Table 77.
 Additional documentation resources for your system

-Task Document Location Setting up your system For more information about installing and securing the system into a rack, see the Rail Installation Guide included with your rail solution. www.dell.com/poweredgemanuals For information about setting up your system, see the Getting Started Guide document that is shipped with your system.
-Configuring your system For information about the iDRAC features, configuring and logging in to iDRAC, and managing your system remotely, see the Integrated Dell Remote Access Controller User's Guide. www.dell.com/poweredgemanuals For information about understanding Remote Access Controller Admin (RACADM) subcommands and supported RACADM interfaces, see the RACADM CLI Guide for iDRAC.
+Task Document Location Setting up your system For more information about installing and securing the system into a rack, see the Rail Installation Guide included with your rail solution.
+PowerEdge Manuals For information about setting up your system, see the Getting Started Guide document that is shipped with your system.
+Configuring your system For information about the iDRAC features, configuring and logging in to iDRAC, and managing your system remotely, see the Integrated Dell Remote Access Controller User's Guide.
+PowerEdge Manuals For information about understanding Remote Access Controller Admin (RACADM) subcommands and supported RACADM interfaces, see the RACADM CLI Guide for iDRAC.
 For information about Redfish and its protocol, supported schema, and Redfish Eventing implemented in iDRAC, see the Redfish API Guide.
 For information about iDRAC property database group and object descriptions, see the Attribute Registry Guide.
 For information about Intel QuickAssist Technology, see the Integrated Dell Remote Access Controller User's Guide.
-For information about earlier versions of the iDRAC documents. www.dell.com/idracmanuals To identify the version of iDRAC available on your system, on the iDRAC web interface, click ? > About.
+For information about earlier versions of the iDRAC documents. iDRAC Manuals To identify the version of iDRAC available on your system, on the iDRAC web interface, click ? > About .